-The labelling of foods produced using gene technology, was decided on at the Australia New Zealand Food Standards Council (ANZFSC) meeting on 28 July 2000.
-The ANZFSC decided to exempt processing aids and food additives except where novel DNA and/or protein is present in the final food.
-While the gene coding for the lipase enzyme from the donor strain is novel which is however not present in the final food, the enzyme itself is not considered novel.
+The labelling of foods produced using gene technology, was decided on at an ANZFSC meeting on 28 July 2000.
+ANZFSC decided to exempt processing aids and food additives except where novel DNA and/or protein is present in the final food.
+While the gene coding for the lipase enzyme from the donor strain is novel, neither the gene nor the enzyme is expected to be present in the final food, nor the enzyme itself is considered novel.